webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Separates-Mind-From-Body.md

 ---
 aliases:
-- "Separates Mind From Body"
+  - Separates Mind From Body
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Exploration
+title: Separates Mind From Body
+collection: Foci
+kind: Compendium
 ---
 ## Separates Mind From Body
 You can project your mind out of your body to see faraway places and learn secrets that would otherwise remain hidden.